distribworks/dkron/website/content/upgrading/from_v1_to_v2.md

 A basic script to do that can be found [here](https://gist.github.com/pjz/94f4bd81a0897fd64db44593078e2156)

-You can take the opportunity to change your job tags as explained in the following section.
+You can take the opportunity to update your job definitions as explained in the following section:

+## Change job name

+In v2 dkron doesn't accept jobs with invalid naming, adapt your scripts or api calls if necessary to set the job name with valid characters.

 ## Changing tags and metadata